 Notes and substitutions

-- Boneless beef shank (or shin): It is a lean cut with collagen-rich connective tissue.
+- Boneless beef shankย (or shin): This is a lean cut with plenty of collagen-rich connective tissue.
 Beef chuck makes a good substitute.
 Oxtail is traditionally used, but it is fatty and expensive for the small amount of meat it contains.

-- Annatto powder (or achiote): Its subtle earthy flavor will not affect the taste of the dish.
-It is used as a natural food dye rather than a spice, like in Java Rice.
+- Annatto powderย (or achiote): Its subtle earthy flavor will not affect the taste of the dish.
+It is mainly used as a natural food dye rather than a spice.

-- Roasted or Fried Peanuts (Adobong Mani): Ground peanuts add texture and richness to the sauce.
-Don't feel like doing the extra step?
-Use more creamy peanut butter instead.
+- Roasted or Fried Peanuts: Ground peanuts add texture and richness to the sauce.
+If you want to skip the extra step, just use more creamy peanut butter instead.

 - Shanghai bok choy: This leafy Chinese cabbage tastes sweeter than regular bok choy called pechay in the Philippines.
 Choose whichever is available to you.

 - Eggplant: If you are in the US, use Japanese or Chinese eggplant.
-They have thin skin, fewer seeds, and sweeter flesh than other varieties.
+They're known for their thin skin, fewer seeds, and sweeter flesh compared to other varieties.

-- Sautéed shrimp paste (or ginisang bagoong alamang): It is a salty, umami-rich condiment that brings the dish together.
-Get the sautéed variety, not the pink/raw version.
+- Sautรฉed shrimp paste (or ginisang bagoong alamang): It is a salty, umami-rich condiment that brings the dish together.
+Get the sautรฉed variety, not the pink/raw version.

 How to make this recipe